-This group of students, who were extremely effected by the violence in Fitchburg, brought an anti-violence assembly to the school this year called Rachel’s Challenge.
+This group of students, who were extremely affected by the violence in Fitchburg, brought an anti-violence assembly to the school this year called Rachel’s Challenge.
 They also created a club that promotes anti-violence by creating community within FHS.
 After the assembly, students pledged anti-violence, by signing a Rachel’s Challenge banner and the Team recruited more students for their Venture and club that complements their mission.

-This group of students stemming from the IT Class, which specializes in wood work, have started their own business by selling items such as pens, chairs, necklaces, and play houses around Fitchburg and Leominster.
+This group of students stemming from the IT Class, which specializes in woodwork, have started their own business by selling items such as pens, chairs, necklaces, and playhouses around Fitchburg and Leominster.
 Students advertised on FATV, print flyers and even held an exhibit at the Mall at Whitney Field.
 Their hope is to build more school pride and provide youth with a positive outlet outside of school.